viditchopra1500/find-lib-in-cpp/README.md

-A C library that searches a given file in a directory.
+ A C library that searches a given directory for a file.
+The directory may have nested sub-directories which contains the file.
+It return the location of the file.
+If there are multiple files with the same name, the lib every file’s location.